 Common examples include remembering a time where they needed to go to the store to get something they forgot, pick up something for someone’s birthday, feed a pet, check in or visit someone, trying to go home to a place they remember, and more.

 In this case, there may not be much you can do to prevent the memory and urge to leave.
 However, you can have access control systems, a wander management system, video surveillance, and more in place to make sure residents cannot wander outside of the facility.
+This can help prevent elopement in nursing homes and other facilities.

+This is why you need wander management and access control systems that work together to protect residents.
 With emergency alerts through a nurse call system, you can make sure someone is able to intercept the resident, soothe them, and redirect them in a safe way.

 4. Wandering in Search of a Quieter Environment